2:22 (2017 film): Plot

 Dylan Branson works as an air traffic controller at John F. Kennedy International Airport; he possesses the ability to visualize constellations and patterns, and though he has a pilot's license, he has a fear of flying.
 He has a recurring dream of a shooting occurring at Grand Central Terminal at 2:22 p.m.
 At work, Dylan begins hallucinating at 2:22 p.m, only able to break out from his fugue state just in time to prevent a collision between two planes.
 Following this, he is suspended from work, pending a full board review.

 Dylan begins to realize that the same things happen to him at the same time every day, and by 2:21 he somehow arrives at Grand Central Terminal, where—although not the same individuals—he always sees the same type of people: a businessman reading a newspaper, an older couple embracing, a party of school children, and a pregnant woman standing alone under the clock.
 At exactly 2:22 p.m, an electrical malfunction causes the station glass to shatter.

 At an aerial ballet, Dylan meets Sarah, who works at an art gallery with her ex-boyfriend Jonas and was a passenger on one of the nearly collided planes.
-Dylan and Sarah start a relationship upon discovering they have the same birth-date, but it is put on hold when Dylan starts a fight with Jonas upon discovering the latter's exhibition depicts the same events of the Grand Central Terminal he saw in his recurring dream.
+Dylan and Sarah start a relationship upon discovering they have the same birthdate, but it is put on hold when Dylan starts a fight with Jonas upon discovering the latter's exhibition depicts the same events of the Grand Central Terminal he saw in his recurring dream.

 Dylan learns through Sarah's colleague the story of a singer, Evelyn Mills, who is claimed to have been killed by her lover named Jake Redmond in the Grand Central Terminal murders 30 years ago out of jealousy.
 Dylan finds a packet of old letters written to Jake by Evelyn hidden in his apartment, revealing that Jake had once lived in his apartment.

 Using the letters, Dylan tracks down Evelyn's sister, Catherine, who informs that Jake and Evelyn had also shared their same birthdays and fell deeply in love.
 She disbelieved the rumors told by a visiting detective named Noah Marks that Jake was a criminal.
 Catherine thinks that Noah, who is also the victim of the Grand Central Terminal murders, was also in love with Evelyn.